kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

 #### Make a merge branch

-Use the merge tracking bug and the ubuntu version it's going into (for example `disco`).
+Use the merge tracking bug and the current ubuntu devel version it's going into. (that time it was disco) The best approach to name our branch is to use 'merge' word, then lp number and ubuntu devel version at the end.

     $ git checkout -b merge-lp1802914-disco